A Next Basket Recommendation Reality Check: Abstract

 \section{Abstract}

 The goal of a \acl{NBR} system is to recommend items for the next basket for a user, based on the sequence of their prior baskets.
-Recently, a number of methods with complex modules have been proposed that claim state-of-the-art performance.
-They rarely look into the predicted basket and just provide intuitive reasons for the observed improvements, e.g., better representation, capturing intentions or relations, etc. We provide a novel angle on the evaluation of \ac{NBR} methods, centered on the distinction between repetition and exploration: the next basket is typically composed of previously consumed items (i.e., repeat items) and new items (i.e, explore items).
-We propose a set of metrics that measure the repeat/explore ratio and performance of \ac{NBR} models.
-Using these new metrics, we analyze the state-of-the-art \ac{NBR} models.
-The results of our analysis help to clarify the extent of the actual progress achieved by existing \ac{NBR} methods as well as the underlying reasons for the improvements.
-Overall, our work sheds light on the evaluation problem of \ac{NBR} and provides useful insights into the model design for this task.
+We examine whether the performance gains of the \ac{NBR} methods reported in the literature hold up under a fair and comprehensive comparison.
+To clarify the mixed picture that emerges from our comparison, we provide a novel angle on the evaluation of \ac{NBR} methods, centered on the distinction between repetition and exploration: the next basket is typically composed of previously consumed items (i.e., repeat items) and new items (i.e., explore items).
+We propose a set of metrics that measure the repetition/exploration ratio and performance of \ac{NBR} models.
+Using these new metrics, we provide a second analysis of state-of-the-art \ac{NBR} models.
+The results help to clarify the extent of the actual progress achieved by existing \ac{NBR} methods as well as the underlying reasons for any improvements that we observe.
+Overall, our work sheds light on the evaluation problem of \ac{NBR}, provides a new evaluation protocol, and yields useful insights for the design of models for this task.